michael-milette/moodle-filter_filtercodes/README.md

 IMPORTANT: This STABLE release has been tested on many Moodle sites.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).

-{FilterCodes} are meant to be entered as regular text in the Moodle WYSIWYG editor through they will work equally well if entered in the code view.
+{FilterCodes} are meant to be entered as regular text in the Moodle WYSIWYG editor through they will work equally well if entered in the HTML code view.

-Moodle metadata filters
+## List of FilterCode tags

+Creating FilterCodes Documentation

 * [{ }] : You can escape tags so they are not processed by adding [brackets] around the tag.
 Can be disabled in the plugin's settings if it causes you problems.
 * [%7B %7D] : You can escape %7Bencoded%7D tags too so they are not processed by adding [brackets] around them.

+Profile

 * {firstname} : Display the user's first name.
 * {surname} or {lastname} : Display the user's surname (family/last name).
 * {fullname} : Display the user's first name and surname.